Cisneiros/swan-admin/README.md

 ### Advanced configuration

-Each item on the `models` array can be set as follows:
+Each item on the `models` array can be either a `Mongoose.Model` or a Model Configuration Object (you can mix them).
+When you use a `Mongoose.Model`, Swan Admin will turn it into a Model Configuration Object with all the default options, and that is usually fine for simple use cases.

+If you want a fine tuned administration interface, pass Model Configuration Objects instead.
+Each object can have the following properties (omitting any of them to use its default value).

+    // Model Configuration Object:

     {
         mongooseModel: <Mongoose.Model>,  // the only MANDATORY item

         name: <String>,                   // human-readable name (defaults
-                                          // to model name)
+                                          // to lowercase model name)

         pluralName: <String>,             // plural of `name` (defaults to
                                           // model name + 's')